 For example, if I lose 10 kg (22 lbs) how can I keep it as that to not losing or gaining more?

-The keto diet is unique in that as long as you maintain the approach, you will never lose too much weight.
-In an ideal approach, one would settle out at a BMI of 22-23 which would be a natural set point.
+The keto diet is unique in that as long as you maintain the approach, you will should not lose too much weight.

 Over time however, with age, the metabolic system becomes dysfunctional and you would see slow weight gain, all other things equal.